-19.10 STRTP Treatment Team
+19.9 STRTP Treatment Team

 CONTRACTOR shall provide a professional on-site treatment team.
 The treatment team shall be led by the CONTRACTOR's social worker or mental health professional in charge of developing NSPs.
 It shall also include the facility managers, and the childcare and supervision staff.
-In consultation with the CFT, the treatment team will define how every adult, in contact with a child, will intervene to help the child overcome the problems and achieve the goals specified in the NSP.
-The purpose of the treatment team is to coordinate this plan so that each adult, in contact with the child fully understands the plan, his/her part in it, and the nature of his/her intervention with the child.
+In consultation with the CFT, the treatment team will define how every adult, in contact with a child, youth or NMD, will intervene to help the child, youth or NMD overcome the problems and achieve the goals specified in the NSP.
+The purpose of the treatment team is to coordinate this plan so that each adult, in contact with the child, youth or NMD fully understands the plan, their part in it, and the nature of their intervention with the child, youth or NMD.